mitin001/transcriber/blog/books/lindsay-gibson/2019/06-your-inner-world.md

 > Whatever you say, you are clarifying their behavior instead of emotionally reacting.
 When you respond with neutral honesty and curiosity to a hostile swipe, there is no place for the interaction to go.
 Be ready to actively change topics after the awkward silence.
 It’ll make both you and them feel better.
 Uncomfortable moments are a positive sign that old patterns have been interrupted.

 Everything in nature is a trade-off.
 If you remove one behavior, another will take its place.
-Take away hostility from an interaction between two people, and the void is filled with awkwardness.
+Take away the hostility from an interaction between two people, and the void is filled with awkwardness.
 This is an acceptable trade-off, however.

 > When EIPs feel envious of people, they often make fun of them.
 Here’s an example.
 Alice had an important art opening in her parents’ city.
 At the gallery reception, her mother introduced Alice to her friends as, “Here’s my fancy-schmancy artist daughter!”
 Alice momentarily cringed: that was not how she saw herself and certainly not how she wanted to be introduced.
 EIPs do this kind of attention-getting mockery in front of others so you feel like a terrible sport if you object.
 The most effective response to this behavior is to roll past it and hold on to your happiness.
 Alice defused her mother’s jab by smiling and saying, “Yep, here I am!” as she shook their hands.
 By responding with equanimity and humor, Alice didn’t allow her mother to embarrass her or become the center of attention.
 By not reacting, Alice kept the focus on herself, where it should have been in a celebration of her success.